scai-conf/SCAI-QReCC-21/README.md

   - **scai-qrecc21-simple-baseline**: BM25 baseline for passage retrieval using original conversational questions without rewriting.
 We recommend to use [this code](https://github.com/scai-conf/SCAI-QReCC-21/tree/main/code/simple-baseline) as a boilerplate to kickstart your own submission using the VM.
   - **scai-qrecc21-naacl-baseline**: results for the end-to-end approach using supervised question rewriting and QA models reported in the [QReCC paper](https://arxiv.org/abs/2010.04898) (accepted at NAACL'21).
 This sample run is available [here](https://zenodo.org/record/4772532/files/scai-qrecc21-naacl-baseline.zip?download=1).

-Note that the baseline results differ from the ones reported in the paper since we made one correction to the evaluation script: we do not evaluate the samples for which the ground truth is missing (i.e., no relevant passages or no answer text or no rewrite provided by the human annotators).
-We also changed the ROUGE implementation which caused minor differences there.
+Note that the baseline results differ from the ones reported in the paper since we made several corrections to the evaluation script and the ground truth annotations:

+* We excluded the samples for which the ground truth is missing from the evaluation (i.e., no relevant passages or no answer text or no rewrite provided by the human annotators)

+* We removed 5,251 passages judgements annotated by the heuristic as relevant for the short answers with lengths <= 5 since these matches are often trivial and unrelated, e.g., the same noun phrase appearing in different contexts.

 ### Resources
 Some useful links to get you started on a new conversational open-domain QA system: